IBM/AI-on-Power-Level3/docs/Lab3/lab3-hands-on-guide.md

     !!! note "Experimenting with model parameters"

         You can see a lot of model parameters or tunables (eg: Predictions, Temperature, etc.).
 Feel free to google and learn about them and experiment with it.
 You may want to change some parameters, ask the same question and check how the response changes.
-We will not cover these parameters in this lab as its outside the scope of the lab
+We will not cover these parameters in this lab as its outside the scope of the lab.

 ### Generate python code

 Now let's use the granite code model to generate python code using natural language queries.

-1. Generating python code for printing the fibonacci series.<br> Here is what I entered: `python for finonacci sequence`
+1. Generating python code for printing the fibonacci series.<br> Here is what I entered: `python for finonacci sequence`.
    ![image](https://github.com/user-attachments/assets/031c1d4a-d700-4f2a-89ec-87e49b1cc8f3)

      - I ran this code on my local python environment and it ran without errors!